Skip to main content

 Care Needs and Various Care Settings

 Families should also discuss approved healthcare providers, clinical trials, and how to handle a terminal illness.
-Older patients may only want treatment from certain care teams and clinicians but turn down care options from others.
-This can be especially true in advanced cancer patients.
+Older patients may want treatment only from certain care teams and clinicians and turn down care options from others.
+This can be especially true for patients with advanced cancer or other terminal illnesses.

 Palliative Care Basics